Last Updated on May 5, 2022 by Nellie Huang

 How often do you travel and how long are your trips?

-If you travel more than three times a year, or are traveling for a year or more, you can save money by purchasing an annual travel insurance to cover all your trips on one policy.
+If you travel more than three times a year, or are traveling for a year or more, you can save money by purchasing an annual trip insurance like I do.

 Are you traveling independently or with a tour operator?